 As I have reported, before I began working with Vassal most of my writing was academic: for student assignments, lectures, professional papers, journal articles, presentations at conferences, books I have authored or contributed to, and so on.
 As a reverend professor, however, I am something of a generalist.
 My interests are broad, and I try to keep my writing about them interesting to a range of readers.

 But I am not a journalist or other popularizer.
 I try to do more than summarize topics or address them with human-interest anecdotes.
 I like to explore in depth.
 Often, I include not only personal and interpersonal aspects but also philosophical, theological, sociological, psychological, scientific, and political ones.
-From some readers’ standpoints, that can get pretty thick, and not feel warm and fuzzy.
+Sometimes, as Vassal does when he is talking, I return repeatedly to certain topics, and circle around within them, adding my own understanding, developing nuance.
+From some readers’ standpoints, that can get pretty thick and tedious, and not feel warm and fuzzy.
+I sympathize.

-Though I try to maintain a balance, I sometimes lapse into the kind of language one reads in scholarly works and hears in university lecture halls and seminar rooms.
+Also, at times, though I try to maintain a balance, I lapse into the kind of language one reads in scholarly works and hears in university lecture halls and seminar rooms.
+That, too, can get pretty thick.
 Vassal, ever wry, calls that language and style my “reverendprofessorspeak.”
 He is not criticizing me when he says that.
 He hired me for the skills and attributes I possess.
-His characterization points to my limitations, but also to my abilities.
+His characterization points to my limitations, however, as well as my abilities.
 It also acknowledges the nature and difficulty of the tasks he has enlisted me to perform.

 I knew at the outset that creating this book would present me with challenges.
 It is no scholarly monograph.
 Rather, it is a hybrid of memoir and biography, as well as of the kinds of essay (philosophical, theological, etc.) that are more my métier.
 It studies a living person, an important one at that, and does so in his presence and, often, in his own words.
 In these pages, while examining his personality, behavior, and experiences, I have also examined his ideas and their contexts and background.
 That has compelled me to investigate some topics of immense and elastic dimension, impossible (for me, at least) to encompass.
 Among them: the natures of the universe, existence, humankind, consciousness, and divinity.
 In digging into such boundless permutations of nothingness (as he might call them), I have sometimes felt that I was navel-gazing or otherwise probing the unfathomable.